Lower Body Revolution™

 I have seen people jumping rope in this bent posture, do jumping jacks, arm curls, all kinds of gym exercises where they are never lengthening their hip flexors even to needed length to stand without a bent (flexed) pelvis.
 If they cannot even stand with hip flexors allowing straight hip, imagine the problem when they walk - the leg needs to extend behind the body.
 The hip cannot even extend enough to stand, let alone walk.
 Where does the length and motion come from?
 From increasing swayback.

 I am finding that the main thing related to tight front hip is all the time spent bent forward with shortened hip flexors for exercise, for daily activities, for standing and walking.
 This is a bad habit.
-Learn to notice a bent hip.
-Learn to straighten the front hip.
-My work shows many ways to practice and stretch.
+My work shows how to notice a bent anterior hip, and how to straighten.

 The drawing above shows bad posture of anterior tilt of the pelvis (hip tilt).